 It appears not, at least in the short term.
 Instead, when the rates in those neighborhoods were compared with the rates in neighborhoods where dispensaries were allowed to remain open, the evidence indicated property crimes and theft from vehicles increased while the rates of other crimes did not change much over the next few months.

 Why is this?
 The answer began to emerge when the researchers went on to find a similar effect in areas adjacent to restaurants temporarily closed for health violations.
 Property crime rates increased until the restaurants opened again.
-The reason had to do with what the researchers called “eyes on the street.”
+The reason had to do with what the researchers referred to as eyes on the street.
 An open store or restaurant attracts traffic, and moderate amounts of traffic deter criminal activity.

 This doesn’t mean we should allow the unhealthy restaurants to stay open.
 Poisoning the customers is worse than having their cars broken into.
 It does mean we should encourage enough foot traffic around neighborhood stores so that even if one shuts down, there are still plenty of eyes on the street.